ahamilton144/GitTutorial/README.md

 ### Clone a repo on github to your local computer
 This is when there is an online repo (either one of yours, or someone else's repo you plan to contribute to) that you want to download onto your own computer.
 Follow instructions [here](https://help.github.com/en/articles/cloning-a-repository).

+### Branches, file structure, and project development
+Generally it is best practice (especially when co-developing with a team) not to make changes directly to the Master branch.
+Rather, each team member who is working on a different set of changes should create their own working branch.
+Once a set of changes is finalized, the changes are merged into the master branch.
+Git streamlines the merge process so that different team members don't have to manually add changes made by others into their own changes, which can lead to major headaches.

+[Here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) and [here](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) together are a great description of how Git stores the files in your project and handles changes between branches and commits.
+While some version control systems track *changes* to your files, Git operates with *snapshots*.
+You can think of the version control system as a tree, with different branches branching off of the master branch.
+When the working branch is merged back into the master, the tree branches merge back together.
+Each time you *commit* a set of changes to whatever branch you are on, Git stores a new snapshot of the project.
+For files that are unchanged since the last commit, Git just stores a pointer to the last update of that file.
+For files that are new or changed, the commit will store the new updated version of the file.
+This means that Git generally only "adds" to the project, rather than deleting files & changes, which means that in general there is a way to go back and retrieve an earlier version of a file if you mess something up.

+Your *working tree* is the current state of your directory.
+If you have just *checked out* a particular branch, and not made any changes yet, then your working tree will be identical to the last commit on that branch.
+Once you make changes (add new files, delete files, or modify files), then your working tree is different from the last commit (remember, a commit is just a snapshot of the file system).
+You can check the state of your working tree using the command

+`git status`

+Now once you have a set of changes that you want to commit (i.e. add a new node on the branch), you first have to add all your working tree changes to the *staging area*.
+You do this with

+`git add`*`file`* for a particular file, or `git add .` for all files

+Next, we commit the changes using

+`git commit -m "`*`message`*`"`

+When possible, it is good to have multiple commits on your local working branch, denoting discrete new functionalities, bug fixes, etc., added to the project.
+Whenever you are ready to add the changes back into the master branch, the first step is to *push* your local branch to the online repository.
+If my branch is called *andrew_working*, and I have never pushed this particular branch to the remote repo before, then I run the command

+`git push --set-upstream origin`*`andrew_working`*

+If I have previously pushed *andrew_working* to the remote repo, so that there is already a branch with this name in the repo, then I can simply run

+`git push`

+Now we want to merge our working directory into the master branch.
+To do this, log into the browser version of [Github](https://github.com/) and navigate to the repository that you are working on (in this case, GitTutorial).